Here is a quick way to have Omniscope extracting text from PDFs document by leveraging the Python block in the data workflow.

 0 Votes

-Antonio Poggi posted over 4 years ago Admin
+Antonio Poggi posted almost 5 years ago Admin

 This is now available as a Community custom block in Omniscope Evo